ENG

 18. Can I choose between net‐metering and the feed‐in tariff?

-The net‐metering enjoyed by owners of PV’s already connected to the grid before September 2010 is no longer offered as an option.
+The net‐metering was only available to owners of PV’s already connected to the grid before September 2010 is no longer offered as an option.
 Only those already benefiting from this arrangement can continue with the agreement they have regarding net‐metering.

 19. I already have a PV system connected to the network with the net metering arrangement.
 How can I switch over to the feed‐in tariff scheme?